Inflation is a lurking but serious danger that can destroy your ability to live well in retirement.

 Of course, companies can increase their prices with inflation, but sales can slow if they try to pass the higher costs off to their customers.

 Fortunately, depending on the industry, some companies are less affected by inflation, and some can even benefit from it.

 My video below has more that will help account for inflation in retirement planning.

 Does Social Security Increase with Inflation?

-The good news for retirees is that social security increases for inflation.
-This is commonly called COLA, or Cost of Living Adjustment.
+The good news for retirees is that social security has adjustments for inflation, although they, unfortunately, usually don’t keep up with inflation fully.
+The increases are commonly called COLA, or Cost of Living Adjustment.